 It is not always straightforward to track the value of inventory.
 Its value may change as it makes its way through the manufacturing process (from raw material to work-in-process to finished goods) and may also change over time.
 Consider this on a more global scale, where one company’s finished goods may be another company’s raw material (such as car parts being assembled into a finished vehicle), and you can see why inventory values for GDP calculation purposes are estimates that are often revised.

-has asserted that inventory hoarding was a significant driver behind the GDP numbers at the end of 2013 and in the 2nd quarter of 2014, while 1st quarter 2014’s decrease was driven by reductions in the inventory surplus.
+inventory hoarding was a significant driver behind the GDP numbers at the end of 2013 and in the 2nd quarter of 2014, while 1st quarter 2014’s decrease was driven by reductions in the inventory surplus.
 If they are correct, there should be a correction in inventory soon, dragging GDP numbers down — but that is still a debatable point.

 How can you spot questionable inventory values as you look over a company’s balance sheet?
 There are a few red flags you can look for that show an inventory buildup, such as inventories that are rising faster than sales or the total assets reported.
 Turnover of inventory could also be decreasing.
 A one-month change does not necessarily indicate problems, but a running pattern of any of those factors signals trouble.